microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ### Step 1: Add an Entra ID App manifest file to define the Entra ID Application

-In this step, you'll add a file that defines the application that Teams Toolkit will register for your application.
-The AAD manifest allows you to customize various aspects of your application registration.
+In this step, you'll add a file that defines the application that Teams Toolkit will register for your application in Entra ID.
+This manifest file allows you to customize various aspects of your application registration.
 For example, this one sets up `User.Read` permission on the Microsoft Graph API so your app can read the user's profile.

 Create a file **aad.manifest.json** in the root of your project folder, and paste in this JSON:

 ```JSON